Consumers can now claim part of a $245 million Fortnite refund, FTC says. Here's how to file a claim.

 How much will you get?

-The per-person refund amount isn't yet known as the FTC said that the claim amount will depend on several factors, including how many people file a claim.
+The size of the refunds isn't yet known as the FTC said that the amount will depend on several factors, including how many people file a claim.

 Epic said last year it implemented additional measures to prevent unintended purchases.